Skip to content

 help center screenshot 16.06.22

-Now you are ready to launch your shiny new meeting management software tool!
-How can you make sure it goes smoothly?
+Now you are ready to launch your shiny new corporate meeting management program.
+It's your new shiny meeting tool!
+But how can you make sure it goes smoothly?
 Here are a few tips to ensure a smooth launch.

 • Establish a point of contact: Have one person in charge of fielding questions and reporting any issues.
 (In larger companies, you may need to select a team as the point of contact.)